cysouw/diathesis/text/c01_introduction.md

 b.
 Dann heißt es für ihn weiter reden.
 :::

-### *Möglichkeitsdemotiv* (*geben + zu-Infinitiv*) {#sec:summary-moglichkeitsdemotiv}
+### *Möglichkeitsdemotiv* (*geben + zu‑Infinitiv*) {#sec:summary-moglichkeitsdemotiv}

 The ~~Möglichkeitsdemotiv~~ (full discussion in [@sec:zuinfinitive-geben-demotion]) uses a subjectless light verbs *geben* with *zu* and an infinitive [@next].
 The removed nominative subject is replaced by a valency-simulating pronoun *es*, so the light verbs are always in the third person singular, resulting in fixed expressions *es gibt*.
-The removed subject can optionally be retained with a *für* prepositional phrase, though this is less frequent compared to the *gelten + zu-Infinitive* diathesis (see [@sec:summary-notwendigkeitsdemotiv]).
+The removed subject can optionally be retained with a *für* prepositional phrase, though this is less frequent compared to the *gelten + zu‑Infinitive* diathesis (see [@sec:summary-notwendigkeitsdemotiv]).
 Any other argument is simply preserved, like the accusative *den Koffer* 'the suitcase' in the example below.
 The *Möglichkeitsdemotiv* semantically invokes an option that is available to the original subject, i.e. a modal-like 'can' meaning.
-The construction *geben + zu-Infinitiv* is also used in a semantically and structurally quite different diathesis, namely the *Auftragskausativ* (see [@sec:summary-auftragskausativ]).
+The construction *geben + zu‑Infinitiv* is also used in a semantically and structurally quite different diathesis, namely the *Auftragskausativ* (see [@sec:summary-auftragskausativ]).

 ::: ex
 a.
 Wir kaufen den Koffer.